Joe Cullen (darts player): 2017

 After breaking into the top 32 on the Order of Merit during 2016, it meant Cullen was a seeded player at the World Championship for the first time in his career.
-He beat Corey Cadby 3–1 in the first round to pick up his first-ever win at the tournament at the seventh time of asking.
-Cullen averaged 100.88, but went on to lose 4–0 to two-time winner of the event Adrian Lewis in the next round.
+He beat Corey Cadby 3–1 to finally reach the second round of the tournament at the seventh time of asking, but went on to lose 4–0 to two-time winner of the event Adrian Lewis in the next round.

 Cullen joined the Professional Dart Players Association's 9 Dart Club for the first time, after getting a nine-dart finish in the second round of the 2017 PDC Players Championship 4 against Jim Brown.

-Cullen claimed his first PDC title in April at the eighth Players Championship.
+Cullen claimed his first PDC Pro Tour title in April at the eighth Players Championship.
 He was 4–1 up in the final, before Daryl Gurney squared the match at 5–5.
 Gurney missed one match dart and Cullen won on double four and said afterwards that he had relied on his natural talent in the past, but in the last year he had also been working very hard on his game.
+A week after withdrawing from his third round match at the European Darts Open due to his father suffering a heart attack, he earned his second PDC title at Players Championship 16 by defeating Zoran Lerchbacher 6–4 in the final.
+He dedicated the victory to his father, stating: "He'd be proud of me.
+Hopefully he's on the mend now, he's back home and obviously things are looking up so I wanted to do it for him."